actionhero/www.actionherojs.com/tutorials/typescript.md

     }
   }
 };

+action.addMiddleware(authenticatedTeamMemberMiddleware);
 ```

 ## Modules and Initializers

-A number of things have been moved off of the API object to simlify thier use by creating import/export modules you can require directly.
+A number of things have been moved out of the API object to simlify thier use by creating import/export modules you can require directly.
 In this way, you can get type hinting for various parts of actionhro!
 This is a logical seperation between `initailziers` - code that excecutes when your server boots up and loads or connects vs `modules` which provide an API for you to use in your code.

 For example, the `task` system has been split into 2 parts - both a `module` and `initializer`.
 The initializer continues to load your tasks into `api.tasks.tasks`, but doesn’t expose any methods for you to use.
-Now, when you wan to call `task.enqueue()` you load it from the module via `import {task} from 'Actionhero'`
+Now, when you want to enqueue a task, you call `task.enqueue()` you load it from the module via `import {task} from 'actionhero'`

 The `initialize`, `start`, and `stop` methods of your initializers will now be passed `config`.
 This is helpful in the off chance you are modifying `config` and cannot rely on the static export of that information (this is rare).

 **Removed from the API object and are now directly exported by Actionhero as modules:**

-ie: `import { log, config } from 'Actionhero'`
+ie: `import { log, config } from 'actionhero'`

 - log (the method to write to the logs)
 - config (the config object hash)